Ace: A Rolex Explorer, Wimbledon, And The Maurice De Mauriac Lawn Tennis NATO Strap

 So, aside from wearing a boring old tennis shirt – Wimbledon only allows white tennis clothes on court – how could you display your passionate spirit for others to see and engage with?

 Maurice de Mauriac has come up with a fantastic solution for fans of the white sport and horology alike.
-“Tennis and Timepieces” journalist Miguel Seabra perfectly models the best possible combination: a Wimbledon-colored NATO strap on a timepiece made by the main sponsor of the All England Lawn Tennis Championships: Rolex.
+“Tennis and Timepieces” journalist Miguel Seabra perfectly models the best possible combination: a “Merry Old England”-inspired NATO strap worn on a timepiece made by the main sponsor of the All England Lawn Tennis Championships: Rolex.

 Rolex has been the main sponsor of “the championships” since 1978.
 (Please read Rolex And Wimbledon: A Match Made In (Tennis) Heaven for a more complete history of this partnership.)